Bad Credit Mortgages – Best Bad Credit Lenders for 2022

 Bad Credit Mortgage History

 Up until the housing bubble over a decade ago, finding bad credit mortgages was extremely easy.
-In fact, you could get a mortgage with bad credit and without having to document your income.
-Those days are over but there are still options for you.
-That being said, it is not that easy to find a bad credit mortgage lender but that is where we come in.
+In fact, you could get a mortgage with bad credit or without having to document your income.
+Those days are over but there are still options if you are able to document your income.

-From a mortgage perspective, any score below 620 is considered to be bad credit and this is when it becomes more difficult to find a lender.
+From a lender’s perspective, any score below 620 is considered to be bad credit and this is when it becomes more difficult to get approved for a mortgage.
 Virtually all of the large banks only want customers with the best credit.
-Wells Fargo or Bank of America are not bad credit lenders and their programs are standard and are not very flexible.

 If your credit score is just high enough to qualify for a mortgage, it could also be low enough to result in a less than optimal interest rate.
 Lenders have a matrix they refer to when determining your mortgage rate.
 Part of that matrix includes adjustments for credit score.
 The lower your credit score, the higher your interest rate.